-The proposed amendment would duplicate §7B1.2, which addresses a probation officer's duty to report violations, in the new §7C1.2.
+Part B of the proposed amendment would duplicate §7B1.2, which addresses a probation officer's duty to report violations, in the new §7C1.2.

-The proposed amendment would create §7C1.3 (Responses to Violations of Supervised Release (Policy Statement)), establishing the actions a court may take in response to an allegation of non-compliance with supervised release.
+Part B of the proposed amendment would create a new §7C1.3 (Responses to Violations of Supervised Release (Policy Statement)), establishing the actions a court may take in response to an allegation of non-compliance with supervised release.
 Under the policy statement, upon an allegation of non-compliance, the court would be instructed to conduct an individualized assessment to determine the appropriate response.
-The proposed amendment brackets the possibility of creating in the guideline a non-exhaustive list of possible responses and brackets the possibility of including an list of other possible responses in an Application Note.
-The proposed amendment provides two options for addressing a court's response to a finding of a violation.
+Part B of the proposed amendment brackets the possibility of creating in the guideline a nonexhaustive list of possible responses and brackets the possibility of including a list of other possible responses in an Application Note.
+It provides two options for addressing a court's response to a finding of a violation.
 Under Option 1, upon a finding of a violation for which revocation is not required, the court would be authorized, subject to an individualized assessment, to continue the term of supervised release without modification, extend the term of supervised release or modify the conditions, terminate the term, or revoke supervised release.
 Upon a finding of a violation for which revocation is required by statute, the court would be required to revoke supervised release.
 Under Option 2, the court would be required to revoke supervised release upon a finding of a violation for which revocation is required by statute or for a Grade A or B violation.

 Upon a finding of any other violation, the court would be authorized, subject to an individualized assessment, to continue the term of supervised release without modification, extend the term of supervised release or modify the conditions, terminate the term, or revoke supervised release.

 Section 7C1.4 (Revocation of Supervised Release (Policy Statement)) would address instances of revocation.
 In such a case, the court would be required to conduct an individualized assessment to determine the appropriate length of the term of imprisonment.
-The amendment provides two options, Option 1 and Option 2, for addressing whether such a term should be served concurrently or consecutively to any sentence of imprisonment the defendant is serving.
+Part B of the proposed amendment provides two options, Option 1 and Option 2, for addressing whether such a term should be served concurrently or consecutively to any sentence of imprisonment the defendant is serving.
 Under Option 1, the court would be instructed to conduct an individualized assessment to determine whether that term should be served concurrently, partially concurrently, or consecutively to any sentence of imprisonment the defendant is serving.
 Option 2 would maintain the current provision requiring the term to be served consecutively.
-The amendment would also continue to recognize the court's authority to include a requirement that the defendant be placed on a term of supervised release upon release from imprisonment.
+Part B of the proposed amendment would also continue to recognize the court's authority to include a requirement that the defendant be placed on a term of supervised release upon release from imprisonment.